With the promise of love and marriage dancing in her mind, Nepal woman Kaya was embarking on a journey to a new country with her supposed fiance.

 But instead of running away together then, Heeran went to a neighboring country to work for four months.
 During this stint, his family also contacted her to support his lie.
 They charmed her by considering her family.

 The whole family might profit from her leaving the country if she was then sold for sex.

-Destiny Rescue understands that neighbouring countries desire Nepali women prostitutes, with some women profiting a brothel about AU$375 a night.
+Destiny Rescue understands that neighboring countries desire Nepali women prostitutes, with some women profiting a brothel about $250 a night.

 The hotel room